Sewage Woes, Sewage Solutions

 - ventilation: The toilet needs a flow of fresh air, to add oxygen and remove odors.
 All vents should exit the living space.

-- moisture: A composting toilet should not be too wet, urine diversion helps with excess moisture problems.
+- moisture: A composting toilet should not be too wet, sawdust soaks up urine, or urine is diverted away from the feces.
 If the toilet does not divert the urine, or if a small amount of water is added, the material will need more dry material added or extra heating and mechanical mixing.

 - temperature and time: The rate of decomposition is a combination of temperature and time: the hotter the compost pile, the more quickly the process happens, or if the pile is not hot, the longer it takes.
 If a humanure compost pile is not monitored for high temperatures it should be isolated for a long time to ensure full decomposition.
 In a mild climate this takes a year, while in areas with cold winters it may be 2 years.